Skip to content

 Section titled “6.
 Pathophysiology and Detailed Pathogenesis”

 PAX6 spans 22 kb of genomic DNA containing 14 exons and encodes 422 amino acids 1).
-It has two DNA-binding domains (paired domain and paired-type homeodomain), and the C-terminal PST (proline, serine, threonine-rich) domain functions as a transcriptional activator.
+It has two DNA-binding domains (paired domain and paired-type homeodomain), and the C-terminal PST (proline-serine-threonine-rich) domain functions as a transcriptional activator.

 PAX6 regulates cell proliferation, differentiation, migration, and adhesion.
 Its targets include PAX6 itself as well as genes encoding lens crystallins and corneal keratins.
 Expression continues in the adult retina, lens, and cornea.
 PAX6 is one of the master control genes governing organ differentiation during the embryonic period.